 I was really impressed with our room and would definitely recommend booking a Deluxe room if you can afford the little extra.

-The bathroom The bathroom in my room was lovely: a sparkling clean tiled space with a rainfall shower that was just heavenly.
+The bathroom in my room was lovely: a sparkling clean tiled space with a rainfall shower that was just heavenly.
 I honestly did not want to get out of the shower each time I used it, especially as the water pressure was fantastic.
 The towels were good quality and all the toiletries were Elemis, which was a luxurious addition.

 The plush restaurant is sizeable with a number of booths and large tables, so that could sit comfortably on your own or with all your friends.
 There was ample staff on hand to assist with any questions, coffee or additional orders.
 The menu is split between a buffet and food cooked to order.
 The buffet was really impressive, with a huge selection of hot food (eggs, bacon, bean, tomatoes etc) plus chilled yoghurts and fruit, pastries and muffins, cereals and juices.
 I would have been happy with this range of options alone but in addition, you can order some classic brunch dishes from the kitchen such as omelettes, porridge or smoked salmon and scrambled eggs.